First SWO U Officers set to bring unmanned expertise to the Fleet

 |0

-This work, First SWO U Officers set to bring unmanned expertise to the Fleet [Image 2 of 2], by LTJG Cody Davidson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, First SWO U Officers set to bring unmanned expertise to the Fleet, by LTJG Cody Davidson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.